Woodrow Wilson Residential Aphasia Program

 WWRAP Programs and Services

 - Daily aphasia group therapy

 - Occupational therapy services, as needed

 - Community outings to create opportunities to practice new skills in natural environments

 - Training for clients and family members regarding strategies to support communication

 - Vocational exploration

-Clients and their family members are encouraged to come and tour the Woodrow Wilson Rehabilitation Center campus and meet with a speech-language therapist in order to determine candidacy for admission and learn more about this program.
+Clients and their family members are encouraged to come and tour the Wilson Workforce and Rehabilitation Center campus and meet with a speech-language therapist in order to determine candidacy for admission and learn more about this program.
 Individuals must be medically stable and have a non-progressive disability.
 This program is unique in that it offers intensive, individualized and group intervention which research has shown to promote the greatest degree of improvement.
 Individuals with aphasia can learn so much from each other and develop positive social relationships among fellow individuals with a common disability.
 Highly experienced and talented occupational and physical therapists are available when needed and are a part of our therapeutic team along with nursing, a certified physiatrist, and vocational staff.
 Please contact us with questions.

 |WWRAP Coordinator (WWRAPInfo@wwrc.virginia.gov)|